FamilySearch/GEDCOM.io/_pages/migrate.md

 toc_label: "Issues on this Page"
 toc_sticky: true
 ---
-# How do I replace GEDCOM 5.5.1 tags that were removed in FamilySearch GEDCOM 7.0?
+# How do I replace GEDCOM 5.5.1 structures that were removed in FamilySearch GEDCOM 7.0?

 ## ROMN, FONE